Skip to main content

 • Evidence rating: STRONG

 • Basis: The Urantia Book directly names the seven outstanding human teachers at 121:6.4 and documents the Salem missionary enterprise at 93:7 and 94:0.1.
-Karl Jaspers's Axial Age thesis independently identifies the same approximately-800-to-200-BCE period as the pivotal transformation of human religious-philosophical consciousness.
-The specific convergence between the UB's seven-teacher identification and the independent scholarly Axial Age analysis is substantial.
-The UB framework's Salem-missionary-substrate explanation accounts for the parallel emergence more specifically than mainstream sociological-structural explanations.
+Karl Jaspers's Axial Age thesis independently identifies the same roughly 800 to 200 BCE period as the pivotal transformation of human religious and philosophical consciousness.
+The convergence between the Urantia Book's seven-teacher account and the independent scholarly Axial Age analysis is substantial.
+The Salem missionary substrate explains the parallel emergence more specifically than the mainstream sociological accounts do.

 Related Decoder Articles